ecMode/ecMode.github.io/_posts/2014-6-25-Hypify-Improved.md

 you try to add to a playlist again the login dialog will pop up again.
 Similarly everytime you open HypeM, you'll have to re-login with your Spotify credentials, since the token is kind of useless to keep.

-Some issues I had on the way...
+Some issues I had on the way...<br>
-Outstanding Issue:
+Outstanding Issue:<br>
 1. So I now have a reliable way of getting region info about the user.
-Specifically in the user info call they tag each user with their country of origin.
+Specifically in the user info call they tag each user with their country <br>
+of origin.
 Unfortunately at this point I've already filtered out tracks with non-US territories because I'd like to keep the simple query feature.
 I supposed that could change in the future though.

-Pains:
+Pains:<br>
-1. After an hour realizing that I was sending a GET to add a track to a playlist instead of a POST #stupidme;
+1. After an hour realizing that I was sending a GET to add a track to a playlist instead of a POST #stupidme;<br>
 2. Communications between my redirect URI and the content script.
 Found that I really just needed to put my initalizers into a document ready instead of global.

-Things Hypify lacks right now:
+Things Hypify lacks right now:<br>
 1. The ability to check if a track already exists on a playlist.
 This just seems too heavy to implement right now.
-So, you'll have to self managed.
+So, you'll have to self managed.<br>
 2. As mentioned prior, Everything is filtered by US territory, which is awful.
-Also the Spotify metadata isn't even too accurate on that point.
+Also the Spotify metadata isn't even too accurate on that point.<br>
-Also I'll have to concede this point for now.
+I'll have to concede this point for now.

 -Eric